textpattern/textpattern.github.io/installation/index.md

 1. Create a folder on your local drive and name it something recognizable (e.g. `txp-new`).
 2. [Download](https://textpattern.com/download) the latest release package (either `.zip` or `.tar.gz`, as you prefer).
-3. Move the zip package to the folder you created.
+3. Move the package to the folder you created.
-4. Unzip the package.
+4. Expand the package.

-The zip package will have a folder/file tree matching that in the [Textpattern repo](https://github.com/textpattern/textpattern).[^1] Following are the folders and files you'll see, pay particular attention the to `.htaccess` file.[^2]
+The zip package will have a folder/file tree matching that in the [Textpattern repo](https://github.com/textpattern/textpattern).[^1] Following are the folders and files you'll see, pay particular attention the to `.htaccess`[^2] file if you intend to install Textpattern to an Apache web server.

 `files`
 : **Type:** directory.